Rolands-Laucis/Socio/Documentation.md

 The ``SocioSecurityPlugin`` also takes in an extra options object parameter that the base class doesnt. ``include_file_types`` = ``['js', 'svelte', 'vue', 'jsx', 'ts', 'tsx']`` (default) ; ``exclude_file_types`` = [] (default) ; ``exclude_svelte_server_files`` = true (default)

 ### Server Props
+A shared JSON serializable value/object/state on the server that is live synced to subscribed clients and is modifyable by clients.

 ```ts
 //server code